-Acreage Report- You must report all acres of the crop, in which you have a share in the county, to your insurance agent by the acreage reporting date.
+Acreage Report - You must report all acres of the crop, in

+which you have a share in the county, to your insurance agent by the acreage reporting date.

-Direct Marketing-You must notify the company at least 15 days before any production from any unit will be sold by direct marketing.
+Direct Marketing - You must notify the company at least 15 days before any production from any unit will be sold by direct marketing.

-Notice of Loss- In the event of loss, notify your agent:
+Notice of Loss - If loss occurs, notify your agent:

-- 1) At least 15 days before the beginning of harvest; - 2) At least 3 days prior to the date harvest should have started if crop will not be harvested; or - 3) Immediately when damage is discovered during harvest
+- At least 15 days before the beginning of harvest; - At least 3 days before the date harvest should have started if crop will not be harvested; or - Immediately when damage is discovered during harvest.

-You must not sell or dispose of the damaged crop until after the company gives you written consent to do so.
-Failure results in the inclusion of all such production as production to count.
+You must not sell or dispose of the damaged crop until after your insurance company gives you written consent to do so.
+Failure results in the inclusion of all such production as production-to-count.

-Production Report-A production report, by type, is required by the production reporting date.
+Production Report - A production report, by type, is required by the production reporting date.
 You must also report: